Canon EOS R: Variants

 On 5 November 2019 Canon announced the EOS Ra, which is physically identical to the EOS R but has a modified IR cut-off filter which allows four times more H-alpha (Hα) light to be captured, making it a camera specialised for astrophotography.
 The EOS Ra also allows up to 30× digital magnification (while the EOS R stops at 10×) and the added magnification makes it easier to check that dim stars are in sharp focus.
+Production of the EOS Ra was reportedly discontinued in late 2021, but the model will be eligible for repair by Canon until January 2028.

 Accessories

 The launch of the Canon EOS R introduced the Mount Adapters which allow EF and EF-S lenses to be used on an RF lens mount.
-And the EOS R is compatible with Canon Speedlite flash heads, the GP-E2 GPS Receiver, and the Directional Stereo Microphone DM-E1.
+The EOS R is also compatible with Canon Speedlite flash heads, the GP-E2 GPS Receiver, and the Directional Stereo Microphone DM-E1.

 For triggering the shutter without touching the camera body, the EOS R is compatible with the Remote Switch RS-60E3, and the Wireless Remote Control BR-E1.
-Also, the Timer Remote Controller TC-80N3 is supported if using a Remote Controller Adapter RA-E3.
+The Timer Remote Controller TC-80N3 is also supported if a Remote Controller Adapter RA-E3 is used.

-The Canon EOS R comes with an LP-E6N battery, and is compatible with the LP-E6 battery, or the newer LP-E6NH battery.
+The Canon EOS R comes with an LP-E6N battery, and is compatible with the LP-E6 battery, or the LP-E6NH battery.
 The LP-E6N battery can be charged in-camera using the optional USB Power Adapter PD-E1, but the other battery types cannot.
 Alternatively, the included Battery Charger LC-E6 (or LC-E6E) can be used to charge all three battery types outside of the camera body.

 The optional Battery Grip BG-E22 adds a second grip and controls for vertical/portrait-aspect shooting, and doubles the battery pack capacity.
 The BG-E22 supports the use of the USB Power Adapter PD-E1 for charging one or two LP-E6N batteries while they are in the grip, so long as no LP-E6 battery is inside.
 The BG-E22 also allows the camera to be powered directly from a household power outlet in combination with the optional DC Coupler DR-E6 and AC Adapter AC-E6 or with AC Adapter Kit ACK-E6.